 - Contact the nearest U.S. Embassy or consular service, or the embassy of your country of citizenship.

-A wire transfer may be requested on University Form 3401 FR.03, Request for Wire Transfer.
+The process for arranging a wire transfer is described in University Procedure 3401 PR.06, Requesting a Wire Transfer.
 Wire transfer requests made to pay an invoice should generally be made in the same currency as stated on the invoice.
-Please refer to Yale Procedure 3401 PR.6, Requesting a Wire Transfer, or contact Treasury Services at email@example.com regarding wire transfer payments.
+Please refer to the aforementioned procedure, or contact Treasury Services at firstname.lastname@example.org regarding wire transfer payments.

 If you believe a Yale bank account outside the U.S. is required, please contact the Office of the Controller, Treasury Services (203-432-4474 or email@example.com) and provide a full description of the related Yale program and the purpose and duration of the proposed account.
 This office will analyze the proposal and coordinate with other Yale offices, as necessary, and respond to you.